Applying to Colgate

 The Alumni Memorial Scholars (AMS) program promotes academic and personal achievement through service, leadership, and wide-ranging intellectual inquiry.
 The program was established in 1945 in tribute to Colgate students and alumni who gave their lives during the First and Second World Wars.
 Today, it attracts students from across the country and around the world, young men and women whose academic credentials, character, creative talent, and community involvement indicate the potential for high-level engagement both inside and outside the classroom.
 All Colgate applicants are automatically considered for admission to AMS, so there is no program-specific application.
 Eligible students will be notified of their acceptance into the AMS program alongside an offer of admission to the university.

 AMS students benefit from extraordinary access to Colgate’s faculty, staff, and campus resources.
-Curricular requirements include a special AMS orientation prior to first-year orientation and a quarter-credit course on research design during the spring term of the first year.
-First-years will ordinarily be housed as a cohort, and students in all class years are encouraged to attend group excursions, dinners, lectures, and presentations.
+Curricular requirements include a special AMS orientation prior to first-year orientation and research design preparation.
+First-years will ordinarily be housed in the same Residential Commons, and students in all class years are encouraged to attend group excursions, dinners, lectures, and presentations.
 Questions about AMS admissions should be sent directly to the admission office.
 For more information about the AMS program, please visit colgate.edu/ams.

 Office of Undergraduate Studies (OUS)